natashajoann/Portfolio/_drafts/10-button-styles-with-1-line-of-html-and-some-css.md

 &nbsp;

-One more thing I want to note, I add a transition property to ALL of my CSS properties so that they go into their effects more smoothly.
+***Pro-tip:*** I add a transition property to *ALL* of my CSS properties so that they go into their effects more smoothly.
 The transition property is attached to your regular CSS command section, not the hover commands.
-You can add a whole slew of extra styling features but for the sake of this I'm gonna keep it simple.
-I sometimes will add a very slow transition so I can see what's happening, to do this just bump up your time so around 3 seconds.
-Otherwise, good time for transitions is around 0.3-0.8 second.&nbsp;
+You can add a whole slew of extra styling features but for the sake of this I'm gonna keep it simple:

 &nbsp;